rijff24/receiptAI/README.md

 - `.gitignore` excludes autosaves, local configs, and credential files by default—please keep it that way when contributing.
 - See `SECURITY.md` for the coordinated disclosure process.

-# Data Science Campus
+# Credits

-At the [Data Science Campus](https://datasciencecampus.ons.gov.uk/about-us/) we apply data science, and build skills, for public good across the UK and internationally.
-Get in touch with the Campus at [datasciencecampus\@ons.gov.uk](datasciencecampus@ons.gov.uk).
+This project is a community-maintained fork of the [receipt_scanner](https://github.com/datasciencecampus/receipt_scanner) project originally developed by the [Data Science Campus](https://datasciencecampus.ons.gov.uk/about-us/) at the Office for National Statistics (ONS).
+The original project applied data science for public good across the UK and internationally.

 # License